kolosek/finance_math/README.md

 ## Ruby versions

-   Currently supported up to 2.4.1
+   Currently supported version of 2.x and 3.x

 ## Credits